-The casino features 125,000 square feet of gaming space, including 2,000 slots, 60 gaming tables, and a poker room.
-In addition, Hollywood Casino Toledo has a sports bar, three restaurants, and a lounge.
+Hollywood Casino Toledo features 125,000 square feet of gaming space, including 2,000 slots, 60 gaming tables, and a poker room.
+In addition, it has a sports bar, three restaurants, and a lounge.
 Adjacent to the casino is a five-story parking garage with space for more than 2,500 cars.
 The casino is located on Miami Street, just off of I-75 near the Maumee River.

 The Toledo Zoo hosts a full summer schedule of outdoor concerts in their grand amphitheater.
 The schedule ranges from jazz and Broadway tunes to big band and classical music.
-The best part of this series is that admission is free.
+Admission is free.